-Icynene spray foam is one of the industry leaders in spray foam.
-The closed cell spray foam can be used in attics, crawl spaces, rim joists, pole barns, existing homes, and new construction.
-While it can be used in these areas, it is more commonly used in pole barns and commercial buildings.
+Closed cell spray foam can be used in attics, crawl spaces, rim joists, pole barns, existing homes, vans, and new construction.
+While it can be used in these areas, it is more commonly used in pole barns, vans, and commercial buildings.

-With more than 15 years experience insulating homes across Michigan’s lower peninsula, RetroFoam of Michigan knows the answers to your questions about closed cell foam insulation and its benefits as an insulation material.
+With more than 17 years of experience insulating homes across Michigan’s lower peninsula, and the greater Toledo area, RetroFoam of Michigan knows the answers to your questions about closed cell foam insulation and its benefits as an insulation material.

 What is Closed Cell Spray Foam?